Legislative Action Subcommittee

 March 2013: The LASC joined forces with fellow graduate student members of NAGPS in Washington DC.
-Dan and Arolyn spent two days meeting with our representatives in Congress and lobbying for open access, immigration reform, and science funding.
+Dan Day and Arolyn Conwill spent two days meeting with our representatives in Congress and lobbying for open access, immigration reform, and science funding.

 Interested in joining?